Arexxa/chess-game-React/README.md

 # React chess

-Starter code for the tutorial of building a chess application with react
+Starter code of building a chess application with react